 Sober living homes are a type of recovery residence for people recovering from substance use disorder.
-Residents of a San Diego sober living home agree to maintain their sobriety as a condition for living there.
-People who enroll in San Diego sober living homes have the advantage of living in a safe and supportive environment away from the triggers they might encounter back home.
+Residents sober living homes in San Diego agree to maintain their sobriety as a condition for living there.
+People who enroll in sober living have the advantage of living in a safe and supportive environment away from the triggers they might encounter back home.

 Sober living homes can also be great places to get assistance and support in finding work, returning to school, and repairing relationships.
-A sober living home is not just a place to sleep for people who are sober, but a chance to continue to strengthen one’s foundation of sobriety and prepare for the challenges of sober life.
+It is not just a place to sleep for people who are sober, but a chance to continue to strengthen one’s foundation of sobriety and prepare for the challenges of sober life.

 Many people choose to enroll in sober living homes after graduating from an inpatient or outpatient treatment program, as part of an aftercare plan for maintaining sobriety.
 However, they can also be beneficial for patients who are getting treatment during the day at an outpatient or intensive outpatient treatment program.

-Sober living facilities in San Diego, CA are also known to include a number of structured sober living houses, which offer more regulated schedules and resources for recovery.
+Sober living in San Diego are also known to include a number of structured sober living houses, which offer more regulated schedules and resources for recovery.
 These programs can be useful on their own for individuals who have opted not to include an outpatient program as part of their recovery.

 Individuals who are recovering from a substance use disorder can take comfort in the fact that San Diego is a welcome and supportive place for the sober community.
 San Diego and its surrounding neighborhoods are home to a thriving 12-step community.
 There are dozens of Alcoholics Anonymous, or AA, meetings in San Diego from early morning to late at night.